Tokyo Drifter: Reception

 Vryzidis claims that Suzuki's later films, once the studio gave him more freedom, never reached the same level of artistic quality as Tokyo Drifter, where the studio attempted to impose a large amount of control over the project.
 Tetsu, the main character of the film, has also been well received.
 One reviewer commented that he always looks "cool", even when he is not the toughest guy in the room.

 Stephen Barber called the visualization in Tokyo Drifter "bizarre and individual".
 Douglass Pratt praised the film for its quirkiness and character.
 He further stated that the plot of the film does not matter so much as "the gorgeous Pop Art sets, the bizarre musical sequences, the confusing but ballistic action scenes and the film's gunbutt attitude."

 Legacy

 The film is considered ahead of its time, as it abandoned the themes of the Ninkyo eiga films popular at the time, and combines with themes from the later Jitsuroku eiga yakuza films, which disavowed the romantic and nostalgic views of the yakuza in favor of social criticism.

 Home video

 The Criterion Collection released the film outside Japan in DVD format in 1999.
 Criterion also released a Blu-ray version in 2013.

 Soundtrack

 The film has a recurrent appearance of Tetsu's girlfriend as a lounge singer repeating several times her signature song throughout the film.

-Tokyo Drifter 2: The Sea is Bright Red as the Color of Love
+Tokyo Drifter 2

-Tokyo Drifter 2: The Sea is Bright Red as the Color of Love (続東京流れ者 海は真っ赤な恋の色, Zoku Tōkyō nagaremono Umiwa Makkana Koinoiro) is a 1966 Japanese crime film and sequel to Tokyo Drifter.
+Tokyo Drifter 2: The Sea is Bright Red as the Color of Love (続東京流れ者 海は真っ赤な恋の色, Zoku Tōkyō nagaremono Umiwa Makkana Koinoiro) is a 1966 Japanese crime film and the sequel to Tokyo Drifter.